Jescs/ocp-sample-flask-docker/README.md

-# Podman built Flask Docker container, deployed to OpenShift
+# Build Flask Docker container and deploy to OpenShift

 This repository provides a simple Python web application implemented using the Flask web framework and executed using ``gunicorn``.
 It is intended to be used to demonstrate deployment of Python web applications to OpenShift 4 using